Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Select the Network adapter installed on your PC.

-- Long press on the network adapter name (or right click on it) and select Update driver as before
+- Press on the network adapter name (or right-click on it) and select Update driver.

 - Navigate to the location where you downloaded the driver software.